UNLOQIO/unloq-node-events/README.md

   });

 setTimeout(() => {
-  // Or ubsibscribe from a namespace clientObj.unsubscribe(clientObj.NAMESPACE.IAM);
+  // Or unsubscribe from a namespace clientObj.unsubscribe(clientObj.NAMESPACE.IAM);
 }, 5000);